aman-chahar/RAG-to-chat-with-PDFs/README.md

 PyPDF2 -- to read pdf.

-faiss-cpu -- to quickly search for embeddings of multimedia documents.
+faiss-cpu --  for vector embeddings of multimedia documents.

 langchain_google_genai -- to use Google API Key with he help Langchain.